GnanashreeMB/projects/README.md

 Hi 👋, I'm Gnanashree MB

-i'm currently pursuing my bachelor's degree in computer science
+i'm currently pursuing my Master's degree in Data science

 All of my projects are available here